What is Yoga nidra?

 “In Yoga Nidra the body sleeps, the mind rests and the consciousness is active” – Swami Satyananda.
 Yoga nidra comes from nyasa meditation – this means to place or set in something, in this case to visualise each different body part (e.g. leg, foot, arm, etc.,) in a particular order.

-There are eight stages to Yoga nidra, usually in a set order, but you may not always practice the full eight stages, especially if you are new to this practice, you will gradually begin the stages, and after sometime this could even be one or two years or so, complete the full eight stages.
+There are eight stages to Yoga nidra, usually in a set order, but you may not always practice the full eight stages, especially if you are new to this practice.
+You will gradually begin the stages, and after sometime this could even be one or two years or so, complete the full eight stages.
 Most Yoga students are initially introduced to Yoga nidra via their own teacher at the end of the yoga session.
-Alternatively some people find a CD that helps them to start the process.

 1. Preparation – settling into the stillness (Savasana)